noddytheboi/based-agent-researcher/README.md

 ### Key Features

-- retrieving full breakdown of token top holders(e.g token holders data(supply,%,usd value), its net-worth,wallet PnL and trade volume)
+- retrieving full breakdown of token top holders(e.g token holders data(supply,%,usd value), its net-worth,wallet PnL and trade volume) filtering EOAs from contract addresses.
 - compare two or more tokens (sequentally e.g you ask check token A,then B,and then asking to compare A & B)
 - screening transfers to look-up token holders transfer history to find out any connections with other token holders